 It takes an experienced trader to study and understand the blockchain.
 For many, it remains a mystery.
 This is where on-chain data analytics platforms come in.

-These tools retrieve, analyse and graph thousands of transactions from the blockchain, presenting them in simple charts that are easy to view and understand.
+These tracking services retrieve, analyse and graph thousands of transactions from the blockchain, presenting them in simple charts that are easy to view and understand.
 First, they inspect the blockchain.
 Then they identify all the required data.
 The data is then grouped and presented in simple charts.

 Example of how to track a whale wallet with ethscan.io and debank.com